JanDonnermayer/DocumentStores/README.md

 var maintainers = await maintainerTopic.GetAllAsync();
 ```

-If you repeatedly access a single document, create a _Channel_.
+If you repeatedly access a single document, create a _Channel_,
+a syntactic shortcut for omitting the key.

 ```csharp
 var ownerChannel = maintainerTopic.ToChannel("jan");